AntroSafin/AntroSafin/README.md

 <h1 align="center">Hi 👋, I'm Antro Safin</h1>

-<h3 align="center">A passionate Software Developer willing to learn new things.</h3>
+-  A passionate software developer willing to learn new things

 - 🌱 I’m currently working as **Software Developer at IBM**